jhauberg/comply/README.md

 No. This is left as a task for the human.

-While many rules are only related to the textual representation of code, some rules require more thought, consideration and human judgment to fix- a larger task than just applying a different formatting.
+While many rules are only related to the textual representation of code, some require more thought, consideration and human judgment to fix- a larger task than simply applying a different formatting.

 There is a point to be made in the usefulness of automatic formatting, see [Black](https://github.com/ambv/black) or [gofmt](https://golang.org/cmd/gofmt/), but for the time being that is out of scope for this project.